 It doesn’t matter if you’re straight, lesbian, gay, transgender, or questioning (LGBTQ); if you have one or multiple sexual partners; or if you have vaginal, oral or anal sex.
-If you or your partner(s) have unprotected sex, you can get a sexually transmitted infection (STI).
+If you or your partner(s) have sex without a condom, you can get a sexually transmitted infection (STI).
 While not all STIs have a cure, they all can be treated.
 However, if left untreated, STIs may cause serious health problems – including life-threatening infections and infertility.

 STIs are very common.
 So with that in mind, protect yourself and your partner(s).
 Know the facts.
 Know your options.
 And help prevent the spread of STIs.